Reduced critical slowing down for statistical physics simulations: Discussion and conclusions

-We conclude that the LLR algorithm has a potential for solving the issue of critical slowing down for most observables.
+We found that the LLR algorithm has a potential for solving the issue of {\it super critical slowing down} for most observables.
 Only observables that are sensitive to the marginal distribution around $M \approx 0$, no matter how small it is, might be affected by critical slowing down.
 We only know one such observable: the order-disorder interface tension.
+We still see a polynomial rise of the autocorrelation time with the volume at criticality (and, hence {\it critical slowing down}), but we find that at a quantitative level the autocorrelation time is reduced by orders of magnitude when compared with that of a heatbath simulation with the same system size (see figure~\ref{fig:auto_comp}).

 As a next step, it would be interesting to check whether explicit integration over more than one observable using higher-dimensional generalisation of the LLR algorithm could result in further reduction of computational time.
-It is also worth exploring whether the application of LLR method to fermionic systems could reduce ergodicity issues related to zeroes of fermionic determinant.
+It is also worth exploring whether the application of LLR method to fermionic systems could reduce ergodicity issues related to zeroes of the fermionic determinant.
 Finally, in a recent paper \cite{Pawlowski:2022rdn} it was suggested that normalising flows can eliminate the need to integrate the density of states over $m$ altogether, thus yielding an even larger speed-up for Monte-Carlo simulations.
-It would be interesting to see to what extent normalizing flows can further reduce the critical slowing down in our situation.
+It would be interesting to see to what extent normalising flows can further reduce the critical slowing down in our situation.